Royal Charter

 Resolution

-The MCC Committee should publish a ROYAL CHARTER CONSULTATION GREEN PAPER without delay and instruct a Special Working Party (SWP) to oversee the necessary changes to determine the final incorporation and governance structure of MCC to maximise the annual income from the Lord’s Estate and restore Member rights and privileges.
+The MCC Committee needs to publish a ROYAL CHARTER CONSULTATION GREEN PAPER without delay and instruct a Special Working Party (SWP) to oversee the necessary changes to determine the final incorporation and governance structure of MCC to maximise the annual income from the Lord’s Estate and enhance Member rights and privileges at Lord’s.

 Proposal